On uniform relationships between combinatorial problems: Ramsey's theorem for different numbers of colors

 Let $z_0$ be the least element of $H_i$, and suppose we are given a $j$ with $1 \leq j \leq n-1$ such that $z_k$ has been defined for all $k < j$.
 If $j$ is even, let $z_j$ be the least $z \in H_i$ that is greater than $z_{j-1}$.
 If $j$ is odd, let $z_j$ be the least $z \in H_i$ that is greater than $z_{j-1}$, and also greater than $w_j(i,x_0,x_2,\ldots,x_{j-1})$ for all sequences $x_0,x_2,\ldots,x_{j-1}$ with $x_k < z_k$ for each even $k < j$.

 This sequence of $z_j$ satisfies the negation of \eqref{E:bound} above, so $f_i(z_0,\ldots,z_{n-1}) = 0$ by definition.
 Since all the $z_j$ belong to $H_i$, the claim follows. \end{proof}

-After relativization and translation into the language of strong Weihrauch\ reductions, we obtain from the above that $\mathsf{TJ}^n \sred \Seq\RT^n_2.$ (See the discussion preceding Proposition~\ref{P:TS>ACA} for a definition of the iterated Turing jump, $\mathsf{TJ}^n$.)
+After relativization and translation into the language of strong Weihrauch\ reductions, we obtain from the above that $\mathsf{TJ}^n \sred \Seq\RT^n_2.$ (See the discussion following Corollary~\ref{C:TJ} for a definition of the iterated Turing jump, $\mathsf{TJ}^n$.)

 \begin{lemma} For all $n \geq 1$ and $k \geq 2$, we have $\langle \RT^n_2,\RT^n_k \rangle \nred \RT^n_k$. \end{lemma}

 \begin{proof} Suppose instead that $\langle \RT^n_2,\RT^n_k \rangle \red \RT^n_k$.
 Since $\RT^n_2$ and $\RT^n_k$ are both total and have finite tolerance by~\ref{P:ramsey_total_tolerant}, we may use the Squashing Theorem~\ref{T:squashing_theorem} to conclude that $\Seq\RT^n_2 \red \RT^n_k$.
 Fix $\Phi$ and $\Psi$ witnessing the reduction, and let $f = \seq{f_i : i \in \omega}$ be any computable instance of $\Seq\RT^n_2$.
 Apply $\Phi$ to this sequence to obtain an instance $g$ of $\RT^n_k$ and notice that $g$ is computable.
 By Theorem 5.6 of Jockusch~\cite{Jockusch-1972b}, we can find an infinite set $H$ homogeneous for $g$ such that $H^\prime \leq_T \emptyset^{(n)}$ (since $\RT^1_k$ is computably true, Jockusch's Theorem 5.6 holds also when $n=1$).
 We then have that $S = \seq{S_i : i \in \omega} = \Psi (f,H)$ is a solution to $f = \seq{f_i : i \in \omega}$ with $S' \leq_T \emptyset^{(n)}$.